ghiscoding/multiple-select-vanilla/README.md

   - `dataTest` will add a `data-test` attribute on the `.ms-parent` and `.ms-drop` divs for easier E2E testing

 ### Used by
-This fork was created mostly to drop jQuery, and it is now in use in the following projects:
+This fork was created mostly to drop jQuery, and is used by a few other libraries that I maintain:
 - [Angular-Slickgrid](https://github.com/ghiscoding/Angular-Slickgrid)
 - [Aurelia-Slickgrid](https://github.com/ghiscoding/aurelia-slickgrid)
 - [Slickgrid-React](https://github.com/ghiscoding/slickgrid-react)